HTTPArchive/almanac.httparchive.org/src/content/en/2021/security.md

   )
 }}

-60.36% pages in desktop and 62.14% pages in mobile are now using TLSv1.3, making it the majority protocol version right now instead of TLSv1.2.
-The number of pages using TLSv1.3 has increased approximately 20% since [last year](http://../2020/security#protocol-versions), when we saw 43.23% and 45.37% respectively.
+60.36% of pages in desktop and 62.14% of pages in mobile are now using TLSv1.3, making it the majority protocol version right now instead of TLSv1.2.
+The number of pages using TLSv1.3 has increased approximately 20% since [last year](http://../2020/security#protocol-versions) when we saw 43.23% and 45.37% respectively.

 ### Cipher Suites